 This is great if you have a home server, because Crashplan can be installed on all computers including the server, and then configuring the clients to use the server as the storage space for all the backups is really easy.
 It also doesn’t matter if your server is within your home network or on the other side of the world, it will automatically find the server and do the rest.
 Speeds, of course, will vary depending on the type of connection.

-With these 5 possible solutions for Linux users, I’m sure you’ll find a way to safely, securely, and reliable back up all your important files so you always have them when you need them.
+With these 5 possible Linux software solutions, I’m sure you’ll find a way to safely, securely, and reliable back up all your important files so you always have them when you need them.
 As traditional backup solutions, I find the last two to be excellent, but some people may prefer to keep it as simple as possible with the top three.
 Whichever way you prefer it, you have choices that all work excellently.

 How often do you back up your files?
 What do you use to do so?
 Any cloud backup tips you can share?
 Let us know in the comments!